mthorp363/index/README.md

 # Mark Thorp's Data Science Portfolio
-Frankfurt am Main, Germany
+Witney, UK

 A sample of my projects and qualifications relating to Data Science.

 ## About me

 I have an international business and finance related Bachelors, with a focus on resolving novel problems independently and advising non-specialists on a variety of technical subjects.
 I have a strong interest in business, culture and finance and have sought to express that through my projects.
-I have completed The University of Michigan's Python for Everybody Course and Applied Data Science with Python, giving me a solid grounding in Python and SQL (SQLite) and in areas such as AI (regression/classification), web scraping, data cleaning, AB testing and others.
+I have completed courses and independant projects using Python, SQL and Excel in areas such as AI (regression/classification), web scraping, data cleaning, AB testing and others.
 Please view my qualifications below for more information or contact me on [Linkedin](https://www.linkedin.com/in/thorpmark/) for more information.

 [Tableau profile](https://public.tableau.com/profile/mark.thorp8511)